 Absolutely.
 Simply replace the mixed berries with whatever fruit you want!
 Some good alternative flavors would be all strawberry, blackberry, apricot, or cherry!

-Short answer – yes!
-This chia jam is fairly healthy because it’s made with fewer ingredients that are fresher (aka will have more nutrients), has less added sugar, and has the added bonus of fiber, protein, and omega 3 fats from the seeds.
+This chia jam is fairly healthy because it's made with fewer ingredients that are fresher (aka will have more nutrients), has less added sugar, and has the added bonus of fiber, protein, and omega 3 fats from the chia seeds.

 Whatever you have.
 Depending on the season, we will use either.
 If a fruit is in season, we use fresh but if it’s not in season, we use frozen!